Welcome, you can login or

 Dry AMD slowly progresses through three stages:

 Wet AMD progresses faster than dry AMD and most often leads to more significant vision loss.
 Wet AMD refers to eye blood vessels that, for reasons unknown, become abnormal and begin to leak fluid and blood from blood vessels located in the back portion of the eye.
-When the fluid is released, it raises the macula from its regular position.
+The released fluid raises the macula from its regular position.
 Unfortunately, this condition can progress rapidly.
 Central vision begins to blur and progresses to blindness.

 While the cause of AMD is unknown, there are certain risk factors that can contribute to the development of age-related macular degeneration.
-The most common risk is age, where AMD is mostly commonly found in individuals over 50 years old.
+The most common risk is age, where AMD primarily exists in individuals over 50 years old.
 Additional risks include a family history of AMD, obesity, smoking, high blood pressure, elevated cholesterol, and a diet low in fruits and vegetables.
 Long exposure to harmful UVA sunlight is also a culprit.

 Protecting your eyes from damaging UVA Light is important for eye health.
-When choosing protective eyewear, sunglasses that are labeled as providing 100% UVA protection are describing their ability to block UVA rays from the front surface of the eyeglass lens.
+When choosing protective eyewear, select sunglasses providing 100% UVA protection.

-Researchers now know that up to 50% of UVA light that can damage vision, entering our eyes from the side of our face and even from behind our head, where the sunlight can reflect off the back of our sunglass lens into the eye.
-Wraparound sunglass styles that are designed to block the light from the top, bottom, and sides of our face are more effective than sunglass styles that only offer frontal lens protection.
+Researchers now know that up to 50% of UVA light can damage vision.
+These rays enter our eyes from the side of our face and even from behind our head, where the sunlight can reflect off the back of our sunglass lens into the eye.
+Wraparound sunglass designs provide a solution to block the light from the top, bottom, and sides of our face.
+These are more effective than sunglass styles that only offer frontal lens protection.

 Additionally, some contact lenses containing UV-blocking agents, like Acuvue, can enhance eye protection; however, while they will cover your cornea, they do not protect the white portion of the eye.
-UV protecting contacts are designed to complement sunglasses, and are not to be used as a substitute.
-As the UV-blocking agent present in contact lenses is clear and barely visible, read the contacts package label to determine if your lenses contain a UV- blocker, or ask your eye care professional,.
+UV protecting contacts complement sunglasses, and do not count as a substitute.
+As the UV-blocking agent present in contact lenses is clear and barely visible, read the contacts package label to determine if your lenses contain a UV- blocker or ask your eye care professional.